 7. James asks the question, “Can such faith save him?”
 (James 2:14) Write down what you think is the answer to this question.
 Give reasons.

 8. What example does James use to make his point?
 James 2:15-16

 9. Are there people you know like this?
 How could you personally become involved in helping to solve some social problem in your community?

-10. How would you answer a person who said that he believed that every one will go to heaven
+10. How would you answer people who say that they believe that every one will go to heaven?

 11. Those who believe that faith without deeds is valid are described in James 2:20.
 What single word does James use to describe them?

 12. Read James 2:21-24 carefully – more than once.
 It discusses the evidence shown to us by Abraham.